 - (1) Single-Family Dwellings and Duplexes: - (a) Driveways may be constructed in any yard, provided they maintain a setback of five (5) feet from any interior side or rear lot line.
-This section is not intended, however, to preclude access from the street to a driveway that may be constructed parallel to that street. - (b) For purposes of this Ordinance, single-family dwellings and duplexes are required to maintain at least two (2) off-street parking spaces which may be located within a private garage or on a private, improved driveway. - (2) All Other Districts Perimeter yards for off-street parking and off-street loading facilities shall be as set forth in Article XI, "Site Development Requirements", Section 11.3G.
+This section is not intended, however, to preclude access from the street to a driveway that may be constructed parallel to that street. - (b) For purposes of this Ordinance, single-family dwellings and duplexes are required to maintain at least two (2) off-street parking spaces which may be located within a private garage or on a private, improved driveway or on a stand-alone parking space.
+No more than five (5) motor vehicles (including licensed trailers) may be parked at any one time on a driveway or off-street parking space on a single-family dwelling (excluding guest parking).
+Guests may park in the unimproved right-of-way immediately adjacent to the single-family dwelling for up to twelve (12) consecutive hours. - (2) All Other Districts Perimeter yards for off-street parking and off-street loading facilities shall be as set forth in Article XI, "Site Development Requirements", Section 11.3G.